Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-4-How-objects-behave/README.md

 # How Objects Behave

-state affects behavior -> behavior affects state we know that objects have state and behavior, represented by instance variables and methods.
-Now we;ll look at how state and behavior are related.
+state affects behavior -> behavior affects state;

+we know that objects have state and behavior, represented by instance variables and methods.
+Now we'll look at how state and behavior are related.

 ## Table of contents
 - Methods use object state (bark different)